PrivateAIM/fedstats/README.md

 ## Contribute

 - The repo uses poetry.
 Assuming you have installed poetry: Clone the repo and type `poetry install`.
-- Activate the environment with `poetry shell`.
+- Activate the environment with `poetry env activate`.
-- testing is done with pytest-module.
+- Testing is done with pytest: `poetry run pytest tests/`.